grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 [//]: # (The distinction between flotsam and jetsam applies here: flotsam is debris not deliberately throw overboard, like from a sinking ship, while jetsam is stuff thrown overboard on purpose.)

-Captain Percy ran a power wire up to the bridge and connected a hand-held spot light.
+Captain Percy ran a power wire up to the bridge and connected a hand-held spotlight.
 She swept a beam back and forth, scraping away at the blackness in front of her boat.
 Most of the contacts Cassandra was seeing with the sonar were partially or almost entirely submerged, held aloft over the 1000-meter deep ocean by clinging to the last desperate bubble of buoyancy yet retained from when the ships were living.
 Under Percy's light the vessels were typically low, black, curved, and oily forms; riding threateningly just under the surface, awash with waves that passed over and obscured them.
 Alternatively, they would take the figure of a low wall in the water, still showing the distinctive outline of the pointed form of a ship hull.

 As they made their way further, the debris in the water grew more abundant.
 The breeze they had been driving into earlier died away and the ocean flattened out, as if held down by the thick greasy blanket of refuse laying on it.
 Among the larger debris pieces of the derelict vessels there were rafts of smaller junk clumping together: rotting wood from ship decking and furniture, rusting barrels, bits of foam covered in bright cloth, frayed lines, bleached-pale buoys and fenders, pieces of masts, and tool handles.
 Anything that might fall from a ship or get tossed into the ocean and did not immediately sink seemed to have made its way to this huge gyre of garbage.
 Pieces bumped eerily against the hull of the _Prospect_ with deep resonant thumps that could be heard throughout the boat.
 In many places an iridescent oily sheen sprinkled with clumps of floating grease reflected back in Percy's light.